AIO vs Air Cooler – Which Is Best?

 CPU air coolers – fans

 An air cooler occupies much less space than an AIO system, meaning you have a better chance of fitting it into your build.
-They also don’t require much, so most beginners choose them over AIOs for their first build, especially when working on a budget.
+They also don’t require much, so most beginners choose them over AIOs for their first build, especially when working on a limited budget.

 AIO vs. Air Coolers – Pros And Cons